TimePie/TimePie/README.md

 TimePie
 =======

-An iOS Time Management App
+An iOS Time Management App (only running on iPhones with 3.5 or 4.0 inches screens)

 On Appstore              |  Main Screen :-------------------------:|:-------------------------: